d4c7/zarg/README.md

 ```

+### Road map

+- Fix and complete
+- Reorganize code
+- Data structures simplification
+- Params comptime smart param indexing
+- Documentation
+- Add missing basic parsers
+- Much more tests
+- Help structure rethink
+- Color support for help with custom styles
+- Upgrade to zig 0.14.0 (maintain branch per main zig version)

 ## Caution

-Please note that zarg is a work in progress being developed and tested.
+**Please note that zarg is a work in progress being developed and tested**.
 If you are using a different Zig compiler version, we cannot guarantee that the library will work as expected.
 Before reporting any issues, please make sure you are using the recommended Zig compiler version.
 It is always a good practice to use the same compiler version that a library or application was developed with to avoid any compatibility issues.
 We are continuously working on providing support for newer versions of the Zig compiler.
 Please stay tuned for updates.

 ## Contribution